Skip to content

 βœ… Knowledge Check

-Question: Which Pentarch signals are considered "Early-Cycle" signals?
+Question: Which Pentarch events are considered "Early-Cycle" events?

-Pentarch displays various signal sequences.
+Pentarch displays various event sequences.
 Some observed patterns include:

 Full Cycle Pattern: